Learning logic programs by discovering higher-order abstractions: Conclusions and Limitations

+\paragraph{Objective function.} Experiment 2 shows that compression alone is not the best metric for identifying abstractions which improve learning performance the most.
+Future work should investigate alternative objective functions.

-\paragraph{Limitations.} Experiment 2 shows that \name{} can optimally refactor programs with around 500 literals in under 20 minutes.
-However, \name{} struggles on larger programs.
-As mentioned, \citet{knorf} show that a solver can often quickly find an almost optimal solution but takes a while to find an optimal one.
-There are many ways to improve scalability, such as improving our COP encoding and using parallel COP solving.
+\paragraph{Refactoring time.} Experiment 3 shows that \name{} can optimally refactor programs with around 460 literals in 16 minutes but struggles on larger programs.
+Future work should improve scalability, such as improving our COP encoding and using parallel COP solving. \begin{appendices}